Compare & Book online accommodation worldwide

 Accommodation in Rīga

-This indicative offer was derived from the most recently booked accommodation in Rīga and sort by the price, from cheapest Rīga hotels to the more expensive ones.
-To select accommodation by your preferences we recommend to choose from 474 accommodation offers in Rīga in total.
+This indicative offer was derived from the most recently booked accommodation in Rīga and sort by the price, from cheapest Rīga accommodation to the most expensive hotels.
+To select accommodation by your preferences we recommend to choose from 555 accommodation offers in Rīga in total.
 By entering the dates of your overnight stay in Rīga and using the filter tools you can sort the best possible accommodation for you.
 The entered dates of your stay are crucial for the most accurate offer as it derives all the online information on pricing and availability of Rīga accommodation.
 Then you can book the selected Rīga lodging (hotels, apartments etc.) immediately.

 Riga is the capital of Latvia and the largest city of the Baltic states.
 It covers more than 300 square kilometers and it’s the home of 700 thousand people, which is about one third of the total population of Latvia.
 In 2014, Riga was elected as the European Capital of Culture and in the same year the city held Championship of Amateur Choirs World Choir Games.